prefs/prefs.github.io/README.md

-# prefs.github.io
+# prefs
-Prefs, the game.
+Preferences, the game.